zero3smart/steemit/app/help/en/faq.md

 <a class="anchor" name="Why_does_my_reputation_score_matter"></a>
 ## Why does my reputation score matter?

 A reputation score is one way Steemit measures the amount of value you have brought to the community.
 In real estate, they say there are three variables of the utmost importance: location, location, location.
 On Steemit, those things are: reputation, reputation, reputation.
-Its not to say other variables arent important, but reputation will be an enormous factor in your level of success.
+It’s not to say other variables aren’t important, but reputation will be an enormous factor in your level of success.

-Many Steemians glance at users reputation scores when deciding which articles to read because they know higher reputation scores means it is much more likely quality content.
+Many Steemians glance at users’ reputation scores when deciding which articles to read because they know higher reputation scores means it is much more likely quality content.
 Furthermore, the higher your rep, the more effect your vote will have on the reputation of others.

 It is worth noting that if your reputation score goes below 0, Steemit will hide your posts and comments making it very difficult to gain monetary rewards and followers.
 This incentivizes online etiquette and respect for your fellow Steemians.